philgyford/col-scraper/README.md

 #### Interests

-An array of objects, each one a category of declared interests.
+An array of objects, each one a category of interests.
 The category has a `name`, such as "Employment, office, trade, profession or vocation".

 Each category contains an array of zero or more `item`s, each equivalent to a row in a table on [the web page][interests].